#BooksLightMeUp: The Chicago Guide to Copyediting Fiction by Amy J. Schneider

 #Proofreading

 📚 I’m Lisa.
 I’m an editor and proofreader, specialising in business books and fiction.
 I’d love to connect with your book and understand your context too.
-Please do book a
+Please do book a video call

-email me
+or email me

 to talk about editing or proofreading for your book.